Dartford Crossing: Eastern tunnel

 The first tunnel was expected to carry two million vehicles a year but by 1970 was carrying over eight million.
 That year, Michael Heseltine, then a junior transport minister, announced that a second tunnel would be built in conjunction with the North Orbital Road, later to become the M25.

 Construction was approved in April 1971, with an initial expected opening date in 1976.
 Work was delayed due to a lack of funds, which was resolved by EEC funding granted in 1974.
 The second tunnel opened in May 1980, allowing each tunnel to handle one direction of traffic, by which time the joint capacity of the two tunnels had increased to 65,000 vehicles per day.
-Connection of the crossing to the M25 was completed on the northerly Essex side in September 1982 (Junction 31), and to the southerly Kent side in September 1986 (Junction 1a).
+Connection of the crossing to the M25 was completed on the southerly Kent side in 1977 (Junction 2) and to the northerly Essex side in September 1982 (Junction 31).
 Following the completion of the M25 in 1986, the daily demand had grown to 79,000 vehicles.